Richard Hind Cambage: Botany career

 He had early become much interested in geology and botany, and between 1901 and 1903 contributed to the Linnean Society a series of "Notes on the Botany of the Interior of New South Wales" of which as "Notes on the Native Flora of New South Wales", a further long series was published over a period of more than 20 years.
 He was secretary of the Royal Society of New South Wales from 1914 to 1922 and from 1925 to 1928 and was president in 1912 and 1923.

 He was a member of the council of the Linnean Society of New South Wales from 1906 and was its president in 1924.
-He was honorary secretary of the Australian National Research Council from its inception in 1919 until 1926, and organized the second pan-Pacific science congress held in Melbourne and Sydney in 1923.
+He was honorary secretary of the Australian National Research Council from its inception in 1919 until 1926, and organised the second pan-Pacific science congress held in Melbourne and Sydney in 1923.
 He was its president from 1926 to 1928 and he was elected president of the Australasian Association for the Advancement of Science In 1928.
 He was also president of the New South Wales forest league and did much work for the Australian wattle league.
 In spite of the time spent on administrative work Cambage was able to make valuable contributions to science.
 For many years he systematically planted seeds of Acacia, and at the time of his death had contributed 13 papers to the Journal of the Royal Society with descriptions of 130 species, and he also did some papers on the eucalypts.
+For example, Cambage's paper on 'A new species of Queensland ironbarks' is published in the Journal and Proceedings of the Royal Society of New South Wales.

 As a member of the Royal Australian Historical Society his knowledge of surveying and bushcraft enabled him to throw light on the journeys of some of the early explorers.
-A paper on Exploration Beyond the Upper Nepean in 1798, was published separately as a pamphlet in 1920.
+A paper on 'Exploration Beyond the Upper Nepean in 1798', was published separately as a pamphlet in 1920.
 He died suddenly on 28 November 1928.

 Acacia cambagei and Eucalyptus cambageana were named after him.